DataStax-Academy/kubecon2020/README.md

 Notice the repair job kicking off.

-For more reading on Reaper visit [this link](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6)
+For more reading on Reaper, visit [this link](https://medium.com/rahasak/orchestrate-repairs-with-cassandra-reaper-26094bdb59f6)

 # # 5.
 Resources

 Well that is it for today.
 In just a short time we have done what would have taken the better part of a week to do in the past thanks to the power of Kubernetes and Helm.

-For further learning from our team please checkout our developer site [datastax.com/dev](https://www.datastax.com/dev) where we keep many resources and hands on labs to help you improve your skills.
-The [Kubernetes and Cassandra page](https://www.datastax.com/dev/kubernetes) and the [cloud-native data page](https://www.datastax.com/cloud-native) are both great places to start.
+For further learning from our team, please checkout [datastax.com/dev](datastax.com/dev) where we keep many resources and hands on labs to help you improve your skill set.

-If you are interested in receiving updates on our new Cassandra on Kubernetes certification program, or becoming a Cassandra certified developer or administrator please visit [https://datastax.com/dev/certifications](https://datastax.com/dev/certifications).
+If you are looking to get certified on Cassandra, please visit [https://datastax.com/dev/certifications](https://datastax.com/dev/certifications).

-To get involved in the discussion around this project and others please check out [community.datastax.com](community.datastax.com).
+To get involved in the discussion around this project and others, please check out [community.datastax.com](community.datastax.com).

-To learn more about K8ssandra please checkout our website at [k8ssandra.io/preview](k8ssandra.io/preview) and our project github at [github.com/k8ssandra/k8ssandra](github.com/k8ssandra/k8ssandra)
+To learn more about K8ssandra, please checkout our website at [k8ssandra.io/preview](k8ssandra.io/preview) and our project github at [github.com/k8ssandra/k8ssandra](github.com/k8ssandra/k8ssandra).